VolksRat71/ai-software-workflow-presentation/README.md

 ## Purpose

 This repository provides an in-depth look into the transformative role of Artificial Intelligence, with a specific focus on tools like CoPilot, in enhancing the workflow of software engineers.
-Through structured sections, it covers productivity enhancements, debugging prowess, and rapid prototyping capabilities brought about by AI.
+Through structured sections, it covers productivity enhancements and debugging prowess brought about by AI.

 ## Time Guide

-- **Introduction**: 5 minutes
+- **Introduction**: 7 minutes
-- **AI in Software Development**: 7 minutes
+- **AI in Software Development**: 10 minutes
-- **CoPilot Deep Dive**: (25 minutes overall)
+- **CoPilot Deep Dive**: 22 minutes
-  - **Productivity**: 8 minutes
+  - **Productivity**: 11 minutes
-  - **Debugging**: 8 minutes
+  - **Debugging**: 11 minutes
-  - **Prototyping with MUI**: 9 minutes
-- **GPT-4 vs. CoPilot Debugging**: 7 minutes
+- **GPT-4 vs. CoPilot Debugging**: 9 minutes
-- **Interactive Session**: 10 minutes
+- **Interactive Session**: 12 minutes
-- **Conclusion and Future Implications**: 5 minutes
+- **Conclusion and Future Implications**: 7 minutes
 - **Q&A**: Variable, based on audience engagement (anticipate ~3 minutes)

 Total Duration: Approximately 1 hour